SASUKE38/TMLGen/README.md

 The tool requires the path to your unpacked game directory (as unpacked by the [Baldur's Gate 3 Modder's Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool)) along with the source file of the timeline you wish to edit.
 Additionally, you may select the timeline data to use manually.
 The definitions below detail the data the tool uses.

-- Unpacked Data Directory: Top level of unpacked game data.
+- Unpacked Data Directory: Top level of unpacked game data as unpacked by the Baldur's Gate 3 Modder's Multitool.
+Likely called UnpackedData.
 - Source File: .lsf source file of the timeline you wish to edit.
-Likely located in a Timeline\Generated directory.
+Likely located in a Public\\<mod name\>\Timeline\Generated directory.

 The following directory is only used when setting the tool to override timelines.

 - Game Data Directory: Contains the .pak files the game uses.
-Likely ends with Baldurs Gate 3\Data.
+The path likely ends with Baldurs Gate 3\Data.

 The following files are used only for manual selection and can be ignored for automatic generation.

 - Generated Dialog Timelines File: .lsf file that contains information linking the timeline and dialog.
-Likely located in a Content\Generated\\[PAK]_GeneratedDialogTimelines directory.
+Likely located in a Public\\<mod name\>\Content\Generated\\[PAK]_GeneratedDialogTimelines directory.
 - Dialogs Binary File: .lsf file that contains the compiled dialog data.
-Likely located in a Story\DialogsBinary directory.
+Likely located in a subdirectory of the Mods\\<mod name\>\Story\DialogsBinary directory.
 - Dialogs File: .lsj file that contains the raw dialog data.
-Likely located in a Story\Dialogs directory.
+Likely located in a subdirectory of the Mods\\<mod name\>\Story\Dialogs directory.
 - Timeline Templates Directory: Not required (will not be present for timelines with no templates).
 Contains the templates a timeline uses.
+Likely located in a Public\\<mod name\>\TimelineTemplates folder and will be named with the timeline's GUID.

 ### Overriding a Timeline